-The UPSC prelims exam for 2017 is scheduled to be held on 18th June 2017.
-All the exam dates, exam plan and scheme, procedure of application, and other relevant information is given in the recently released UPSC Notification 2017.
+The UPSC prelims exam for 2019 is scheduled to be held on 2nd June 2019.
+All the exam dates, exam plan and scheme, procedure of application, and other relevant information is given in the recently released UPSC Notification 2019.
 Off late, a lot of students from science and technical backgrounds like engineering and management are trying their hand at the UPSC civil services exam.
-Apart from the draw of the IAS tag, the change in the UPSC exam pattern especially in the prelims, wherein the CSAT paper includes mathematical ability, data interpretation and logical reasoning, has led to this change in the profile of USPC candidates.
+Apart from the draw of the IAS tag, the change in the UPSC exam pattern especially in the prelims, wherein the CSAT paper includes mathematical ability, data interpretation and logical reasoning, has led to this change in the profile of UPSC candidates.
 While most of the UPSC syllabus includes traditional humanities subjects like history, political science, public administration, etc., a candidate can choose from a lot of optional subjects which encompass science and engineering subjects also.
 There are two optional papers (with one optional subject only) each for 200 marks thus making a total of 400 marks.
 So, if you take the right optional, you can score well in the IAS mains exam.
 This article tries to help a science background student to pick his/her optional subject.

 First of all, we give you the list of optional subjects you could choose from for the UPSC mains exam.
 You have to choose one optional from the list below:

 - Political science

 - Public administration